2PM: 2015–2017: 2PM of 2PM, No.5, Galaxy of 2PM, and Gentlemen's Game

-2PM performing at the Korea Sale Festa in September 2016.

-On January 18, 2015, the group released their ninth official Japanese single, "Guilty Love", which peaked atop the Oricon Singles Chart and was certified Gold by RIAJ the same month.
+On January 18, 2015, the group released their ninth Japanese single, "Guilty Love", which peaked atop the Oricon Singles Chart and was certified Gold by RIAJ the same month.
 On April 15, the group released their fourth Japanese studio album, 2PM of 2PM, which featured 13 tracks including the group's previous singles "Midaretemina" and "Guilty Love".
 The album debuted atop the Oricon Albums Chart, selling over 62,705 copies in its first week, and remained on the chart for 10 weeks.
 The album would go on to be one of three albums in the Asia division to win a Japan Gold Disc Award in 2016.
-In support of their album, 2PM embarked on their arena tour 2PM of 2PM from April 7 to May 31, 2015, covering the cities of Osaka, Nagoya, Yokohama, and Tokyo and recording a total attendance of over 150,000.
+In support of their album, 2PM embarked on their arena tour 2PM of 2PM from April 7 to May 31, 2015, recording a total attendance of over 150,000.
 An additional 13,000 people also attended the live concert viewing held in 50 movie theaters in 34 regions throughout Japan.